isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 In March of the following year, the document "A Certain Marriage" was finally broadcast as the last episode of "Human Archipelago."
 The next day, Mr. Ishii, the landlord of our apartment, visited us.

-"I was watching TV.
+"I watched the TV.
 It was very nice...
-By chance, Mr. K. called me and I was on my way back.
+As it happens, Mr. K. called me out and I am on my way back now.
 I wondered whether I should tell you or not.
 But Mr. K. said, "It seems that Mr. Iha is the one who recovered from Hansen's disease.
 I want you to evict him from this apartment because I don't want to live in the same apartment with him.
 And I refused such an unreasonable request.
 Then he said, 'If you don't do this, we're leaving.
 When he said that, there was no way, so we dissolved the contract..."

 "I'm sorry about that."